mattrondel/mtg/Walls.md

 ------------------------------------------------------------------------------------

 “WALL OF”
+X means copies of that card like regualr and foil

 - [ ] Wall of Air 10x (3 different variants)
 - [ ] Wall of Blood 2x (1 variant)
 - [ ] Wall of bone 10 x (3 variants )